jbienz/SuperFan/Sketches/README.md

 ####Startup####

 Informs the controller that a session is starting.
-Currently the controller doesn't do anything in response to this command but that may change.
-Therefore simulators should send this command when starting a game.
+The controller may or may not  do anything in response to this command.
+Simulators should send this command when starting a game.

 - Command: '1' (ASCII 0x31)
 - Param1: Ignored